anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 python src/synthetic_video_gen/scripts/download_flownet2.py
 ```

-Very soon, I will be providing a dockerfile that which will take care of you environment & repository setup in a docker container as explained above.
+**NOTE**: Very soon, I will be providing a dockerfile that which will take care of you environment & repository setup in a docker container as explained above.

 ### Component 1: Data prepration.
 `src/data_prepration/data_prep.py`